skoehler-soocs/YaASHs/README.md

 * **DBA_HIST_ACTIVE_SESS_HISTORY** - Synonym to ACTIVE_SESSION_HISTORY_ALL, which means that all ASH sample queries that are executed in schema YAASHSR in the repository database are redirected to YaASHs
 * **GV$ACTIVE_SESSION_HISTORY** - Synonym to ACTIVE_SESSION_HISTORY_ALL, which means that all ASH sample queries that are executed in schema YAASHSR in the repository database are redirected to YaASHs
 * **V$ACTIVE_SESSION_HISTORY** - Synonym to ACTIVE_SESSION_HISTORY_ALL, which means that all ASH sample queries that are executed in schema YAASHSR in the repository database are redirected to YaASHs
+* **YAASHS_DIR** - Directory for exporting and importing target databases (including all corresponding ASH and SQL ID/text samples) with Data Pump

 ### Changing (global) configuration in the repository database
 Available configuration options are: